What Hormones Are Needed After A Hysterectomy?

 Why have bioidentical hormones after a hysterectomy?

 Whether or not to take HRT is of course a personal choice, but as Dr Bond has pointed out the risks of unopposed oestrogen are considerable.
 Many women after hysterectomy do produce oestrogen in their fat cells, this is the reason for the weight gain and bloating that so often occurs.
-So going on to an oestrogen only HRT means their oestrogen load is considerably increased.
+So going on to an oestrogen only HRT means their oestrogen load is considerably increased and very few doctors are knowledgeable about bioidentical hormones, whether progesterone or the new combined creams with bioidentical progesterone and oestrogen.

 Progesterone is vital to oppose excess oestrogen because oestrogen dominance needs addressing as it increases the risks for breast cancer as well as for heart disease and strokes.